J. R. R. Tolkien Encyclopedia

 The J. R. R. Tolkien Encyclopedia: Scholarship and Critical Assessment, edited by Michael D. C. Drout, was published by Routledge in 2006.
 A team of 127 Tolkien scholars on 720 pages cover topics of Tolkien's fiction, his academic works, his intellectual and spiritual influences, and his biography.
 Co-editors were Douglas A. Anderson, Verlyn Flieger (both Drout's co-editors also of Tolkien Studies), Marjorie Burns and Tom Shippey.

+The development of the encyclopedia was interrupted by Taylor & Francis's takeover of Routledge.
+All the images and redirection entries (like "Balrog: see Monsters") were dropped, making the work less accessible than it could have been.
+Further, the editing process was severely curtailed, leaving many imperfections in the text.
+Reviewers noted the uneven handling of topics: some essays were excellent, while others were sketchy.

 Contents

 Michael D. C. Drout's aim for this project, as stated in the book's introduction, was to make it appealing to a wide group of readers.
 The volume has over 125 contributors from a wide variety of countries.
 Entries discuss their concepts' connections with various of J. R. R. Tolkien's works, as well as related literary criticism and theory.